FAQs

 Why 11 minutes per mile?
 There is no pace shaming in Read & Run Chicago (this is extremely important to us!), but for planning purposes we set this pace.
 If your typical pace is above 11 minutes per mile, no worries.
 We’d still love to have you join by bike or another mode of transportation.
 You are also welcome to join the post-run discussion, author Q&A, or lecture.

-• We set the pace at an 11 minute per mile pace, but often run slower than this due to pedestrian traffic and stoplights.
+Every running route on our events programming is set at an 11 minute per mile pace, but often run slower than this due to pedestrian traffic and stoplights.
 To get the most out of the experience, it’s recommended you be able to comfortably run the entire distance at that pace.

 You are welcome to bike any of the runs.
 Please keep in mind that the routes are designed for running, and we won’t be able to ensure your safety.